-All motor vehicles operated (utilized) by faculty, staff and students in connection with their employment or attendance at UT Southern must be registered at the UT Southern Office of Safety and Security in The Criminal Justice Center.
+All motor vehicles operated (utilized) by faculty, staff and students in connection with their employment or attendance at UT Southern must be registered at the UT Southern Office of Safety and Security.
 Visitor parking permit requests can be made in advance by calling UT Southern Safety and Security.